tdilauro/Simplified-wiki/DatabaseLanes.md

 Automatically create a lane for each of the 178 (or whatever number genres) in each supported language.

-In the user interface, display the tree structure of the lanes for a given language.
+In the admin interface, display the tree structure of the lanes for a given language.
 Alongside each lane, display the number of works in the collection that would be available through the lane.

 ```
 + English (1000)